mzhukovs/synapse-graph-devops-ext/readme.md

 tfx extension create --manifest-globs vss-extension-manifest.json --rev-version
 ```

 :warning: This increments the PATCH version number of your extension and saves the new version to your manifest.
-You must rev BOTH the task version (in task.json) AND the extension version.
+You must rev BOTH the task version (in task.json) AND the extension version. todo: check if there's command to update task patch version as well

+todo: automate the above steps

 ### Publish to Marketplace